sedge/opendojo/README.md

 4. Grunt (npm module)
 5. Mocha (npm module)

-  **NOTE:** This app has only been thoroughly tested on the most recent versions of Google Chrome (38+), and as of this writing, browser compatibility is not guaranteed for any other platform or version except the ones aforementioned here.
+  **NOTE:** This app has only been thoroughly tested on the most recent versions of Google Chrome (38+), and as of this writing, browser compatibility is not guaranteed for any other platform or version.

 ---